rouskinlab/seismic-rna/src/userdocs/install/index.rst

 .. _conda_install_fails:

-Option 3: Installation with Conda if ``conda install seismic-rna`` fails
+Option 3: Install with Conda, if ``conda install seismic-rna`` fails
 ================================================================================

 Conda may fail to install SEISMIC-RNA if some dependencies are not compatible